York’s Skills and Employment Board has created a ten year skills strategy for the city, 'Skills for Employment'.

 York's One Year Skills Plan

-York’s new Skills and Employment Board has launched a One Year Skills Plan, Helping People Through Change - Skills for Employment in York, to support residents and businesses as the city continues to recover from coronavirus.
+York’s Skills and Employment Board launched a One Year Skills Plan, Helping People Through Change - Skills for Employment in York, to support residents and businesses as the city continues to recover from COVID-19.

 The One Year Skills Plan builds on the partnership work of the Skills and Employment Board, which was created in response to the emerging impact of the pandemic on the city’s economy, together with activities developed over the last 18 months to help people and businesses through change.

-The One Year Skills Plan has been created by partners from York’s Skills and Employment Board, which includes representatives from:
+The One Year Skills Plan was created by partners from York’s Skills and Employment Board, which includes representatives from:

 - Further and Higher Education providers